wlagho/BudgetHero/README.md

 - **Vibe Coding Hackathon** for the opportunity to build impactful solutions
 - **Supabase** for providing excellent backend infrastructure
 - **Kenyan Financial Community** for insights and feedback
-- **Beta Testers** from University of Nairobi and Strathmore University

 ---